topoteretes/cognee/README.md

 [Star us on Github!](https://www.github.com/topoteretes/cognee)

-Jump into the world of RAG architecture, inspired by human cognitive processes, using Python.
+Jump into AI memory architecture, inspired by human cognitive processes, using Python.
-<a href="https://www.cognee.ai" target="_blank">Cognee</a> runs in iterations, from POC towards production ready code.
+<a href="https://www.cognee.ai" target="_blank">Cognee</a> runs in iterations, from POC towards production-ready code.

 To read more about the approach and details on cognitive architecture, see the blog post: <a href="https://topoteretes.notion.site/Going-beyond-Langchain-Weaviate-and-towards-a-production-ready-modern-data-platform-7351d77a1eba40aab4394c24bef3a278?pvs=4" target="_blank">AI Applications and RAGs - Cognitive Architecture, Testability, Production Ready Apps</a>